 We are an advocacy and information organization based in San Jose, California, USA (San Francisco Bay Area) for helping people with disabilities and special needs from all over the World who can swim, interested, involved or support the sport of Artistic Swimming.
-Our ultimate goal is to help introduce Artistic Swimming in many competitions as well as a future Paralympic Sport (2028 Games and beyond) so that athletes with disabilities/special needs (AWD) can compete at higher/elite levels.
+Our ultimate goal is to help introduce Athletes with Disabilities (AWD) in Artistic Swimming in many competitions as well as a future Paralympic Sport so that athletes with disabilities/special needs (AWD) can compete at higher/elite levels.

 Visit and Like our Facebook page.
 We are also on Twitter and Pinterest.

-If you are an interested person, coach, group, club, team, organization, or federation,
+If you are an interested individual, coach, group, club, team, organization, or federation,

 we welcome your inquiries!
-We can help you get started with the movement!
+We can help you get started with the movement of inclusion!